Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a new algorithm for simulating Lévy-driven OU, a class of processes which is extremely relevant in the energy sector due to its ability to capture key features of market dynamics.
-The proposed numerical scheme, named FGMC because it is \textit{fast} and \textit{general}, relies on the reconstruction of the CDF from the CF of the stochastic process, leveraging both FFT and spline interpolation.
+In this paper, we have introduced a new unified framework for simulating Lévy-driven OU, a class of processes which is extremely relevant in the energy sector due to its ability to capture key features of market dynamics.
+The proposed approach, named FGMC, relies on the reconstruction of the CDF from the CF of the stochastic process, leveraging complex-integration, FFT, and spline interpolation.
+Following a detailed discussion of the method, we have performed an empirical analysis of its accuracy and computational efficiency, and we have illustrated two applications in option pricing.

-After discussing the details of the algorithm, we have conducted a comprehensive analysis of its accuracy and computational efficiency.
-The method is tailored for the evaluation of any discretely-monitored derivative, as it allows simulating increments between dates in a generic time-grid: we have showcased two applications in option pricing, focusing on two common instruments in energy markets.
-In all cases, we have compared the numerical performances with the ones of exact decomposition methods, considered the state-of-the-art for simulating Lévy-driven OU processes.

-Several are the main contributions of our work.
-First, the proposed algorithm is remarkably general, as FGMC requires only the characteristic function of the process, enabling the simulation of all processes within the Lévy-driven OU class.
-We have showcased how FGMC can simulate novel subclasses of processes -- Infinite Activity OU-TS/TS-OU, Finite Activity OU-NTS and asymmetric OU-NTS/NTS-OU -- where no alternative simulation algorithms are currently available in the literature.

-Secondly, we have provided bounds for the numerical error of the simulation scheme, guiding the selection of algorithm ``hyperparameters'' to obtain optimal performances.

-Moreover, we have illustrated a second algorithm designed specifically for Finite Activity processes, leading to an even faster simulation technique for which is possible to manage the error bounds.
+There are three main contributions of this paper.
+First, we have developed a \textit{fast} and \textit{general} simulation method for Lévy-driven OU processes.
+Algorithmic stability is ensured through complex-plane shifts, leveraging the novel results on CF regularity for these processes established in Propositions \ref{prop:oulevystrip} and \ref{prop:levyoustrip}.
+Notably, we have also demonstrated FGMC applicability to novel subclasses of processes, where no alternative simulation algorithms currently exist.

-For both presented algorithms, the CDF numerical error $\mathcal{E}(x)$ can be arbitrarily controlled, as proven in Proposition \ref{prop:numericalerrordecaytsnts}: $\mathcal{E}(x)$ decays exponentially with the size of the FFT grid for processes with Infinite Activity, while it has a power-law decay for processes with Finite Activity.
+Second, we have designed a specialised algorithm for FA Lévy-driven OU processes that incorporates a Bernoulli-based correction to optimally handle discontinuous CDFs.
+For both simulation algorithms, we have demonstrated that the CDF numerical error $\mathcal{E}(x)$ can be explicitly computed and controlled.
+Moreover, we have shown that for all main processes considered in the literature, the error $\mathcal{E}(x)$ decays exponentially with the FFT grid size for infinite-activity processes, and exhibits power-law decay for finite-activity processes, as established in Proposition \ref{prop:numericalerrordecaytsnts}.